danwerner21/UniFLEX/Software/Diskboot/README.md

 1)   I moved the bootsector code to $0800 in kernel space, that is well above the initial tables that the ROM have set up.
 This area is wiped as soon as the kernel code is started.
 The kernel initialisation code may be larger and up to $BCFF.
 All code that is loaded in kernel page B is inaccessible as soon the kernel is running.
+     So, the initalisation code (mach/Init) could start before or at $B000 and may end somewhere around $BCFF

 2)   I added provisions for a delay in the boot process (~ 1.5 sec) In this time one can enter a single digit from 0 to 9 or give CR or just wait.
 The entered figure is appended to the basic boot filename.
 That allows for to boot and test different kernel versions quickly. i.e.  uniflex uniflex3 uniflex7

 3)   At the end of the bootsector space (upper 16 bytes) there is a simple but efficient partition table.
-     The boot process would copy this table over to the kernel at the proper place.
+     The boot process would copy this table over to a kernel table.

 The partition table is not in this source code.
 Basically it is an array of four 32 bit values.